jimm/kronut/README.md

 it is blank when sent to your editor.)
 The comment will be truncated after 512 characters.

-### Edit Files

-When a slot's name and comment are read from the Kronos, they are saved to a file in the directory defined by the environment variable `$KRONOS_EDIT_SAVE_DIR`, or "/tmp" if that is not defined.
-Files are saved in a set of subdirectories named with the set numbers "000" - "127", each with the name "NNN.txt", where NNN is the slot number within the set.
-Then your editor is told to open that file.
+### Too-Long Name or Comments

 Whenever a slot name or comment you enter too long, it is truncated before it is sent to the Kronos.
-When that happens, your original text is saved to a backup file named "NNN_original.txt".
+When that happens, Kronut tells you and gives you a chance to re-open your editor with the longer data that you saved using the `r` command.
 That way, if you want to re-edit the slot you'll have all that lovely text you added that was truncated.

 ## Warnings

-Kronut doesn't know how to save the set list itself.
+Kronut doesn't know how to tell the Kronos save the set list itself.
 After you've changed one or more slots, you must manually save the set list on the Kronos.

-The files that Kronut saved aren't magically kept in sync with your Kronos.
-If you edit a slot's comment on the Kronos, the file isn't updated until you edit that slot using Kronut.

 ## A Note For Emacs Users